Sanktem/ansible-setup/README.md

 x.x.x.x #host name
 ```

-How to run a playbook:
+### How to run a playbook:

 ```
 ansible-playbook -i inventory.ini <playbook name>
 ```

 To run the telegram message system that is encrypted is:
+* I'm going to setup a different way to notify me about issues

 ```
 ansible-playbook --extra-vars 'message="whatever the message is"' playbooks/telegram_test.yml --vault-password-file pass.txt